SylEleuth/gruvbox-plus-icon-pack/templates/README.md

 -----------

-16 icons should have 1px padding around when the element is proportional (if it's round or rectangular) with the exception when the element is wider or taller.
+16 icons should have 1px padding around when the element is proportional (if it's round or rectangular) with the exception when the element is wide.
+Then it can touch the sides of the page (left and right), but only if there is large free space on top and bottom.
 All depends on the specific case.
 The reason behind why 16px icons are actually 14px icons is because often they are used in panels and just to be safe it would be better if they are a little bit smaller.
 You might notice that many icons in 16 folder are against that rule.
 It's because